 ORBIS Corporate Governance Code 2025

-Declaration of conformity by the Management Board and Supervisory Board pursuant to Section 161 of the German Stock Corporation Act (AktG)
+Declaration of Compliance by the Management Board and Supervisory Board pursuant to Section 161 of the German Stock Corporation Act (AktG)

-The Supervisory Board of ORBIS SE has so far appointed members of the company's Management Board exclusively on the basis of the candidates' qualifications and regardless of their gender.
-This principle will continue to be decisive for the appointment of Management Board members in the future.
+To date, the Supervisory Board of ORBIS SE has appointed members of the company’s Management Board exclusively on the basis of the candidates’ qualifications and regardless of their gender.
+This principle is to remain the guiding principle for the appointment of Management Board members in the future as well.

-B.5 An age limit should be set for members of the Management Board and stated in the corporate governance statement.
+B.5 An age limit should be established for members of the Management Board and disclosed in the Corporate Governance Statement.

-In its election proposals to the Annual General Meeting, the Supervisory Board complies with all legal requirements regarding the personal qualifications for the eligibility of Supervisory Board members.
-The focus is on the professional and personal competence of the members, with particular attention paid to company-specific requirements, the international activities of ORBIS SE, potential conflicts of interest, and diversity.
+In its nominations to the Annual General Meeting, the Supervisory Board complies with all legal requirements regarding the personal qualifications for the eligibility of Supervisory Board members.
+The focus is on the professional and personal competence of the members, with particular attention to company-specific requirements, the international activities of ORBIS SE, potential conflicts of interest, and diversity.
 Expertise in sustainability issues is also taken into account.
-However, the Supervisory Board does not currently consider it necessary to specify concrete objectives or to develop a competency profile for the entire board.
-For this reason, no status of implementation can be published in the Corporate Governance Statement.
-Due to the size of the Supervisory Board, no information is provided on the number of independent shareholder representatives deemed appropriate by the Supervisory Board or the names of these members.
+However, the Supervisory Board currently does not consider it necessary to specify concrete goals or to develop a competency profile for the entire body.
+For this reason, no status report on implementation can be published in the Corporate Governance Statement.
+Due to the size of the Supervisory Board, the Board also refrains from providing information on the number of independent shareholder representatives it deems appropriate and the names of these members.

-C.2 An age limit should be set for Supervisory Board members and stated in the Corporate Governance Statement.
+C.2 An age limit should be established for Supervisory Board members and stated in the Corporate Governance Statement.

-C.3 The length of service on the Supervisory Board should be disclosed
+C.3 The duration of membership on the Supervisory Board should be disclosed

-The recommendation to attach a resume to a candidate proposal with an overview of the candidate's main activities outside the Supervisory Board is complied with; this is considered sufficient for a company of this size.
+The recommendation to attach a resume to a candidate nomination, providing an overview of the candidate’s principal activities outside of the Supervisory Board mandate, is followed; this is deemed sufficient for a company of this size.
 For this reason, an annually updated version on the website is also considered unnecessary.

-ORBIS SE also considers the option of holding a global election as an alternative to individual elections under stock corporation law to be an appropriate election procedure.
-ORBIS SE therefore intends to continue appointing the members of the Supervisory Board in a global election in accordance with the provisions of stock corporation law.
+ORBIS SE also considers the option of conducting a block election—which is available under stock corporation law as an alternative to individual elections—to be an appropriate election procedure.
+Therefore, ORBIS SE intends to continue appointing the members of the Supervisory Board in a block election in the future, in compliance with the provisions of stock corporation law.

 D.3 Audit Committee

-Since the Supervisory Board at ORBIS SE consists of only three members and the Chairman of the Supervisory Board has extensive knowledge and experience in the area of responsibility of the Audit Committee, he was also appointed Chairman of the Audit Committee.
+Since the Supervisory Board at ORBIS SE consists of only three members and the Chairman of the Supervisory Board possesses extensive knowledge and experience in the Audit Committee’s area of responsibility, he was also appointed Chairman of the Audit Committee.

-Financial information during the year beyond the half-yearly report is considered unnecessary, as both the annual report and the half-yearly report contain the relevant information at appropriate intervals.
+Intra-year financial information beyond the half-year report is considered unnecessary, as both the annual report and the half-year report contain the relevant information at appropriate intervals.

-G.11 The Supervisory Board should have the option of taking exceptional developments into account within reasonable limits.
-In justified cases, variable remuneration should be withheld or reclaimed.
+G.11 The Supervisory Board should have the ability to take extraordinary developments into account within reasonable limits.
+In justified cases, it should be possible to withhold or reclaim variable compensation

-Such measures have so far been taken on a voluntary basis and are not agreed upon in the existing contracts.
-In general, such exceptional developments are already covered by the agreed variable targets.
-However, the Supervisory Board will reassess these aspects accordingly for future contract designs.
+Such measures have thus far been taken on a voluntary basis and are not specifically agreed upon in the existing contracts.
+In general, such extraordinary developments are already covered by the agreed-upon variable targets.
+However, the Supervisory Board will reassess these considerations accordingly for future contract arrangements.

 November 2025